-Make it easier on your customers with a new automatic door systems installed at your Cleveland and Dublin, Oh area commercial space!
+Make it easier on your customers with a new automatic door systems installed at your Cleveland and Columbus, OH area commercial space!

 A power-operated door that opens at the approach of a person and closes when the person has passed is the basic concept behind all automatic doors.
 This of course is a simplified view of the complex system of motors, sensors, control boards, and hardware that make up all automatic doors.